`

 Author: Sean Morris

-Sean was educated at Grove City College, Reformed Theological Seminary (Jackson, MS), and the University of Glasgow (Scotland).
+Sean was educated at Grove City College, Reformed Theological Seminary (Jackson, MS), Edinburgh Theological Seminary, and the University of Glasgow (Scotland).
+He earned his PhD from Puritan Reformed Theological Seminary.
 He is an ordained teaching elder in the Presbyterian Church in America, and serves as a minister at the Covenant Presbyterian Church in Oak Ridge, TN.
-He also serves as the Academic Dean of the Blue Ridge Institute for Theological Education.
-He is currently pursuing his PhD in Historical Theology at Puritan Reformed Theological Seminary in Grand Rapids, Michigan.
-Sean lives in Oak Ridge with his wife, Sarah, along with their children and useless beagle.
+He also serves as the Academic Dean of the Blue Ridge Institute for Theological Education and has published numerous theological and devotional articles.
+Sean lives in Oak Ridge with his wife, Sarah, and their children.

 Review: Reformed Worship By Jonty Rhodes (Blessings Of The Faith Series)